coderefinery/git-intro/_episodes/06-staging-area.md

 (checkpointing) - how can we have both?

 We will now learn to fabricate nice commits using the *staging area*.
-Staging addresses the issue of having two different functionalities in the same commit.
+Staging addresses the issue of having unrelated functionalities in the same commit or having one logical change spread over several commits.

 The staging area isn't the only way to organize your history nicely, but it's easy to do.
 We discuss some alternatives at the end of the lesson.